 However, under capitalism the disappearance of work will be such a major catastrophe that the capitalist system will likely not survive.
 Adding this rapid disappearance of jobs to the still developing world overproduction crisis, the constant imperialist wars, the capitalist distruction of the environment, and the already existing misery of literally billions of people, the capitalist-imperialist system is rapidly demonstrating once and for all that it is totally incompatible with the continued existence of humanity.

-See also below and: COMPUTERS—and Unemployment, DEEP LEARNING
+See also below and: COMPUTERS—and Unemployment, DEEP LEARNING, MACHINE LEARNING

 “It’s apparent that society is hitting a tipping point where humans are engineering our own obsolescence.” —Samuel Greengard, quoted in Robert W. McChesney and John Nichols, People Get Ready: The Fight Against a Jobless Economy and a Citizenless Democracy (2016), p.
 106.